NoelAlgora/BioLogin/README.md

 # MachineLearning Biologin
-Project developed by @DOSD and @NoelAlgora
+Project developed by @ivangulyk and @NoelAlgora

 # Requirements